 Many people I teach say that I make it look easy but that’s years of practice and that’s one of the key earning points in my balayage education classes Do you remember your first set of foils, pin-curls, round brush blow dry or even a simple haircut?

 We become accomplished by learning from those who know, practicing our craft and honing our skills – and that takes time.
 To make sure your skills and training are up to date, you check out my exclusive balayage training courses.

-for over a year now I’ve been looking after Aluna Francis from the band AlunaGeorge who are an English electronic music duo from London, consisting of Aluna Francis and George Reid, Initially when we first met Aluna was wearing her hair longer and blown out smooth so we used balayage to give her that typical fresh sun kissed look but recently she has embraced her fantastic texture and gone shorter which i really love so she just wanted some colour to give some definition to her hair, as you can see from the images its quite a different look i’m really loving that natural curl vibe and balayage works so well with it.
+For quite some time, I’ve been looking after Aluna Francis from the band AlunaGeorge, who are an English electronic music duo from London, consisting of Aluna Francis and George Reid.
+When we first met Aluna was wearing her hair longer and blown-out smooth, so we used balayage to give her that typical fresh sun-kissed look.
+More recently, she has embraced her fantastic texture and gone shorter, which I really love!
+She wanted some colour to give definition to her hair, as you can see from the images it’s quite a different look.
+I’m really loving that natural curl vibe and balayage works so well with it.